 Another great choice for felons who don’t want to sit in front of a computer all day!
 Most new electricians will work through a type of apprenticeship, until they can work on their own.
 This is a fantastic way to gain experience, learning directly from a specialist in the field during the course of their training, which will also incorporate in-class lessons.
 Electricians are categorized as either an Apprentice, Journeyman, or Master Electrician.

-Since nearly everyplace on Earth is wired for electricity, there is literally an endless amount of jobs for qualified electricians.
+Since nearly everyplace on Earth is wired for electricity, there is literally an endless amount of high paying jobs for qualified electricians.
 Apart from home electricians, there are options for working directly with construction power companies, but most tend to work in either manufacturing, construction, etc.

 Here’s a sector which continues to grow as newer technologies begin to replace legacy systems.
 Heating, ventilation and air-conditioning (HVAC) equipment can be found in nearly all homes, office buildings, hotels, restaurants, etc. Vehicles of all types, from planes to cars, also utilize their own HVAC systems.